Chris Hogg: Style of play

 Hogg played as a centre back and was described as "solid and self-reliant".
 The Crewe Alexandra manager, Dario Gradi, described Hogg as "decent in the air", despite his relative lack of height for a centre back.

 Coaching career

 Hogg retired from playing in 2015 to take up a full-time coaching role within the Ipswich Town Academy.
 He subsequently worked for their under-18 and under-23 teams, and was added to the first team coaching staff during the 2018–19 season.
 Hogg moved to Newcastle United in February 2020, working with their under-23 team.

 On 13 August 2021, Hogg was appointed Assistant Head Coach of League One side Milton Keynes Dons, assisting the newly appointed Liam Manning.
-Following a very poor start to the season, Hogg departed the club alongside Manning on 11 December 2022.
+Following a poor start to the season, Hogg departed the club alongside Manning on 11 December 2022.

 In March 2023, following Manning's appointment at Oxford United, Hogg again followed him as assistant head coach.

+On 7 November 2023, Hogg followed Manning as his assistant once again at Championship club Bristol City.

+In June 2025, Hogg once again reunited with Manning, joining Norwich City as assistant head coach.
+On 8 November 2025, Hogg left Norwich alongside Manning following a 2-1 loss to Leicester and poor start to the season.